Fundamental Estate Planning

 Estate planning need not be expensive.

 If you don’t think you can afford a complex estate plan now, start with what you can afford.
 For a young family or single adult, that may mean a will, term life insurance, and powers of attorney for your assets and health care decisions.
 Then, let your planning develop and expand as your needs change and your financial situation improves.
 Don’t try to do this yourself to save money.
-An experienced attorney can provide critical guidance and peace of mind that your documents are prepared properly.
+An experienced estate planning lawyer can provide critical guidance and peace of mind that your documents are prepared properly.

 The best time to plan your estate is now.

 None of us really likes to think about our own mortality or the possibility of being unable to make decisions for ourselves.
 This is exactly why so many families are caught off-guard and unprepared when incapacity or death strikes.
 Don’t wait.
 You can put something in place now and change it later…which is exactly the way estate planning should be done.
+The Elder Law Firm of Steve Bailey will be here to help you throughout the process.

 The best benefit is peace of mind.

-Knowing you have a properly prepared plan in place – one that contains your instructions and will protect your family – will give you and your family peace of mind.
+Knowing you have a properly prepared plan in place — one that contains your instructions and will protect your family — will give you and your family peace of mind.
 This is one of the most thoughtful and considerate things you can do for yourself and for those you love.
-So contact us right away to obtain peace of mind for your family.
+So contact an attorney right away to obtain peace of mind for your family.